 4. Can I stay in a hostel by myself or do I have to be with a group?

 We welcome all kinds of travelers at our hostels.
 From solo travelers and small groups of friends to couples, families, and large, organized groups, we’ve got room for everyone.

 5. Are there hostels in the US?

 Yes!
-HI USA has over 50 hostels across the US, in big cities, national parks, small coastal lighthouses, repurposed mansions, and more.
+HI USA has 30 hostels across the US, in big cities, national parks, small coastal lighthouses, repurposed mansions, and more.